 - Calories – 350 per serving

-Chuck (or another cut of stewing beef) and kidneys.
+- Chuck (or another cut of stewing beef) and beef kidneys.
 The chuck should be cut into bite-sized pieces and the kidneys should be cut into approximately 1cm or half-inch chunks.
+I would recommend using either chuck or flank steak as this has lots of connective tissue that holds up well in the slow-cooker.

-Beef stock and red wine.
-You can use a stock cube to make the stock if you don’t have real beef stock to hand.
-The red wine is my third secret.
-It gives a delicious richness to the stew.
-But do make sure that it is actually a wine that you would drink.
-The flavour of a bad wine will not improve with cooking, and may actually spoil the flavour of the finished dish.
-My rule of thumb when cooking with wine is “if you wouldn’t drink it, don’t cook with it“.
+- Beef stock.
+You can use a stock cube or a stockpot to make the stock if you don't have real beef stock to hand.
+If you prefer you could substitute half of the stock with red wine.
+Red wine adds a delicious richness to the stew.
+But do make sure that it is a wine that you would actually drink.
+The flavour of a bad wine will not improve with cooking, and may even spoil the flavour of the finished dish.
+My rule of thumb when cooking with wine is "if you wouldn't drink it, don't cook with it".

-Worcestershire sauce, tomato paste and thyme.
-I use tomato paste that I buy in a tube at my local supermarket.
-It is very highly concentrated.
-You can get away with using tomato puree, but this is not as concentrated so you may need to use extra to get the same flavour.
+- Worcestershire sauce, tomato puree and thyme.
+I use tomato puree that I buy in a tube at my local supermarket.
+It is made with very highly concentrated tomatoes.
+You may know it as tomato paste.

 If you don’t like kidneys you can just leave them out and up the amount of chuck to compensate.